-XV.
-C. F. The end of the oration remains to be spoken of by you; and that is included in the peroration, which I wish or refuting something which has been previously said.
+The explanation of the peroration is easy; for it is divided into two parts, amplification and enumeration.
+And the proper place for amplification is in the peroration, and also in the course of the oration there are opportunities of digressing for the purpose of amplification, by corroborating or refuting something which has been previously said.
 Amplification, then, is a kind of graver affirmation, which by exciting feelings in the mind conciliates belief to one's assertion.
 It is produced by the kind of words used, and by the facts dwelt upon.
 Expressions are to be used which have a power of illustrating the oration; yet such as are not unusual, but weighty, full-sounding, sonorous, compound, well-invented, and well-applied, not vulgar; borrowed from other subjects, and often metaphorical, not consisting of single words, but dissolved into several clauses, which are uttered without any conjunction between them, so as to appear more numerous.
-Amplification is also obtained by repetition, by iteration, by redoubling words, and by gradually rising from lower to loftier language; and it must be altogether a natural and lively sort of speech, made up of dignified language, well suited to give a high idea of the subject spoken of. then is amplification as far as language goes.
+Amplification is also obtained by repetition, by iteration, by redoubling words, and by gradually rising from lower to loftier language; and it must be altogether a natural and lively sort of speech, made up of dignified language, well suited to give a high idea of the subject spoken of.
+This then is amplification as far as language goes.
 To the language there must be adapted expression of tone, of countenance, and gesture, all in harmony together and calculated to rouse the feelings of the hearers.
 But the cause must be maintained both by language and action, and carried on according to circumstances.
-For, because these appear very absurd when they are more vehement than the subject will bear, we must diligently consider what is becoming to each separate speaker. and in each separate case.
+For, because these appear very absurd when they are more vehement than the subject will bear, we must diligently consider what is becoming to each separate speaker, and in each separate case.